EnriqueVilchezL/ai_workshop_2025_gen_ai_session/README.md

 7.  **Run the Scripts:**

     You can now run the Python scripts.
-Make sure you're in the `rag_app` directory and have activated the virtual environment created by Poetry:
+Make sure you're in the `rag_app` directory and have the virtual environment created by Uv:

     ```bash
-    poetry run python 0_llm_basics_with_langchain.py
+    uv run python 0_llm_basics_with_langchain.py
     ```

 ### 2. Using IDX